MANAGEMENT DISCUSSION AND ANALYSIS

 6 Long Term Loans and Advances

 Long term loans and advances (Note 15) include those loans and advances which are expected to be realized after a period of 12 months from Balance Sheet date.
-Total long term loans and advances as at March 31, 2013 were Rs.
-9,633.45 crore as against Rs.
-5,394.35 crore as at March 31, 2012.
+Total long term loans and advances as at 31.03.2015 were Rs.
+15,527.89 crore as against Rs.
+12,777.26 crore as at 31.03.2014.
 Long term loans and advances consist of advances for capital expenditure and other advances to contractors, security deposits and loans to employees.
 Break-up of long term loans and advances is as under:

 7 Other Non-Current Assets